Skip to content

 We will:

-• arrange in advance to meet with you if requested and provide general information or advice.
-However, if you wish to make an appointment with a specific member of staff you can do so
+• arrange in advance to meet with you, if requested, at the Opera House to provide general information or advice – if you wish to make an appointment to discuss a particular matter with a specific member of staff you can also do so

 • try to arrange meetings where possible that are convenient for both parties